berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 * Remote shells don't have pictures

-This is a BARE BONES explanation of Linux.
+This is a bare bones explanation of Linux.
 There are many, many core details that it ignores completely.
-It only explains the minimum needed to conquer the CTF in part 2.
+It only explains the minimum needed to conquer the CTF in Part 2.

-#### Linux File System:
+### Linux File System:

 All of the files on a Linux system sprout from the root directory.
 Most commonly, this directory is simply called `/` by the system and pronounced "root."
 Directories contain files and subdirectories, which may contain more subdirectories.
 Subdirectories are given specific purposes that is often standardized across all systems.
-For example, automatically generated system logs will be saved to the /var/log directory.
+For example, automatically generated system logs will be saved to the `/var/log` directory.
 Files can be read, written to, or executed.
 But just not anyone can just come along and make changes.

-#### Linux Users:
+### Linux Users:

 A Linux system is usually divided into different users.
 Not all of these users are actual humans, some are employed by the system to execute certain tasks.
-The average human user has their own "home" folder, located at `/home/username` In many cases, this area represents most of the files this user has access to.
+The average human user has their own "home" folder, located at `/home/username`.
+In many cases, this area represents most of the files this user has access to.
 A user may have access to a few select programs, but a well-maintained system will give a user the absolute minimum of permissions necessary to accomplish what they need to.
 They might not be able to run every command, access every folder and certainly cannot access administrative files.

-#### Linux Superusers:
+### Linux Superusers:

 An admin user will have more permissions than an average user, and superusers have all the power.
 Superusers have read and write access to EVERY file.
 They are able to change the passwords for every user, add users, delete users, and execute any command.
 If a user needs to gain access to a file they used to not be able to access, an admin will have to come in and change the permissions to that file.
 On most Linux systems, even admin users don't actively use root all the time.
 A root user has the power to make very big, irreversible mistakes when dealing with important files.

 On our Kali system, there is only one user - root.
 Instead of having a `/home` directory, the "home" folder for root is `/root`.
 This is easily confused with the `/` directory.
 I will differentiate between the two by calling `/` the "system" root directory, and `/root` the "user" root directory.

 ### Essential Commands:

 To run a command, type it into the command line and press enter.
 That's it.

-To interrupt a command while it is running, press `CTRL-C`.
+__To interrupt a command while it is running, press CTRL-C.__

 Some commands are an exception to this rule, but closing the terminal window where the command is running will stop the process.
 The process can be directly killed, but we don't need to get into that here.

-__pwd__ - this command outputs the current location.
+__pwd__ - outputs the current location.

-When we log into Kali, it will show us that our default directory when we open up the terminal application is the user root.
+When we open the terminal application after login, we find ourselves in the user root.

-Note that `~` is synonymous with the current user's home directory.
+`pwd` confirms this

 ![A5](https://i.imgur.com/zOxN1ds.png)

-__clear__ - this command does exactly what it says it does.
-It clears the contents of the terminal.
-Run it between commands to get a clean slate.
+__clear__ - clears the contents of the terminal

+Run `clear` between commands to get a clean slate.

-__man__ - "manual"
-This is the "what am I doing?" command.
+__man__ -  This is the "what am I doing?" command.

 Every command here, and every command with the proper documentation will contain a manual page.
-If you want to see a detailed explanation of what a command has to offer, just type `man COMMAND` and read the docs.
+If you want to see a detailed explanation of what a command has to offer, just type

+`man COMMAND `

+and read the documentation

 __ls__ - this command will list the contents of a directory